wulfderay/Tachyon-Tools/ExtractPff/Readme.md

 ## Usage

 1. Obtain the PFF file that you want to extract files from.
 2. Generate the manifest file using `pack.exe`.
+This is a utility included in the root of the tachyon installation directory.
 3. Use the `extract_pff.py` script to extract the files.

 ### Generating the Manifest File